 We currently have approximately 100,000 rooms under construction, awaiting conversion, or approved for development in our pipeline, and we expect to add approximately 30,000 hotel rooms and timeshare units to our system in 2007.
 We believe that we have access to sufficient financial resources to finance our growth, as well as to support our ongoing operations and meet debt service and other cash requirements.
 Nonetheless, our ability to sell properties that we develop and the ability of hotel developers to build or acquire new Marriott-branded properties, both of which are important parts of our growth plan, depend in part on capital access, availability and cost for other hotel developers and third-party owners.
 These growth plans are subject to numerous risks and uncertainties, many of which are outside of our control.
-See the "Forward-Looking Statements" and "Risks and Uncertainties" captions earlier in this report and the "Liquidity and Capital Resources" caption later in this report.
+See the "Forward-Looking Statements" and "Risks and Uncertainties" captions earlier in this report.